-Cupcakes is an extremely goryMy Little Pony: Friendship is Magic fanfic that was written on a whim because the author wanted to see if it would actually get any attention.
+Cupcakes is an extremely goryMy Little Pony: Friendship Is Magic fanfic that was written on a whim because the author wanted to see if it would actually get any attention.
 The result: a fanfic so infamous that reading it is more or less a pre-requisite for understanding many of the in-jokes and references in the Friendship Is Magic fandom.
-It's spawned an incredible number of spinoff fics, and most recently, one of the show's animators made a rather gruesome music video based on the fic.
+It's spawned an incredible number of spinoff fics, and later one of the show's animators made a rather gruesome music video based on the fic.
 The chances are very high that Lauren Faust, creator of the show, knows what Cupcakes is (though she's specifically stated she will never read it because her job requires her never to read fan-created material).
 Most bronies might not even know that the author actually wrote more 'normal', more serious works that don't exactly get a ton of attention compared to Cupcakes.

 Successful director George Lucas put a lot of work into Star Wars, but he always intended to use the money it raised to work on the smaller, more personal projects that had brought him fame, such as American Graffiti and THX 1138.
 Many years and billions of dollars later, the smaller, more personal projects did get made (but with different directors), in the form of Radioland Murders (1994) and Red Tails (2012).

 It's worth to note that Guinness was one of the few persons who thought Star Wars would be a hit and got filthy rich from the film (the opposite of what happened to Donald Sutherland with Animal House).
 He only started to hold things against the film when he started to realise that people were not rememberinghis previous work any more.